 Email marketing, quite simply put, is sending commercial messages, typically to a group of people using email.
 In other words, every email sent to a potential or current customer can be considered email marketing.

-The best examples of marketing automation
+The best examples of emails you should be sending

 1. Welcome Emails